 City Seeks Public Input on Federal Grant Funding

-On October 1, 2013, the City of Carrollton will receive approximately $740,782 in Community Development Block Grant (CDBG) funds from the United States Department of Housing and Urban Development (HUD).
+On October 1, 2012, the City of Carrollton will received approximately $759,782 in Community Development Block Grant (CDBG) funds from the United States Department of Housing and Urban Development (HUD).
 According to Federal law, these funds must be utilized for the principal benefit of person of low-and moderate-income in Carrollton.

-In an effort to solicit increased community participation and involvement in identifying community development needs, the Neighborhood Advisory Commission (NAC) will conduct a public hearing to receive citizen input on Thursday May 9, 2013.
-The NAC Commission and the City Council cordially invite your comments, concerns and/or ideas on the potential uses of these funds.
+In an effort to solicit increased community participation and involvement in identifying community development needs, the Neighborhood Advisory Commission (NAC) will conduct a public hearing to receive citizen input on Thursday November 14, 2013.
+The NAC Commission and the City Council cordially invite your comments, concerns and/or ideas on the uses of these funds.

 If you're unable to attend, you may submit written comments, concerns and/or ideas to address in the attached public notice.